How Far Will You Go?

 Saxa Vord Distillery holds that title, as it’s on Unst, the tip of the top of beautiful Shetland.
 Yes ‘reely’!

 If you’ve never been to Shetland, put it on your list now – right at the top, just where it is on the map actually.

-Flybe and Loganair both fly into Sumburgh Airport from Glasgow, Edinburgh, Inverness & Aberdeen and you’ll feel you’ve stepped into another world.
+Flybe and Loganair both fly into Sumburgh Airport from Glasgow, Edinburgh, Inverness & Aberdeen and even if you’ve seen the whole TV series, you’ll still feel you’ve stepped into another world.

 Northlink Ferries also sail from Aberdeen, and with smart new cabins, great bar and restaurant (serving Scottish Gins of course), you can turn your journey into a wee cruise experience!
 Very friendly staff too.

 Did you know there are over 6000 archaeological sites in Shetland?
 As you land at Sumburgh you’re within walking distance of at least two of them, as well as a huge colony of puffins and their baby ‘pufflets’ (yes that IS what they’re called!)
 The Scandanavian influence is clear and all around, but the history, the wildlife, the landscape along with the friendliness of the locals will captivate you.
 Hire a car and explore.
 The roads are great and almost empty (except some crossing otters if you’re lucky), so you’ll cover the whole of the mainland in a day or two.
 Stay at Busta House or The Scalloway Hotel .
 Both are very comfortable and well located to explore the Shetland mainland.
 Great food too and of course Shetland Reel gin behind the bar!